The Australian telecommunications regulatory landscape and regulatory perimeter is broad and complex.

 Domestic inter-carrier roaming is not a declared service (although it has been the subject of a regulatory enquiry to determine whether it should be) and is regulated through commercial agreements reached between the relevant carriers.

-This is governed by the Telecommunications (International Mobile Roaming) Industry Standard 2013.
+This is governed by the Telecommunications Service Provider (International Mobile Roaming) Determination 2019.

 The Standard focused on four key consumer protection measures:

-- A notification via SMS to be sent to all consumers on arrival overseas, warning them that significantly higher charges for using roaming services may apply
+- A notification via a nominated method of communication to be sent to all consumers on arrival overseas, warning them that significantly higher charges for using roaming services may apply

-- Enabling customers to stop international roaming at any time and with little cost, including from an overseas location
+- Enabling customers to stop international roaming at any time and at the maximum cost of AUD 1, including from an overseas location

-- A notification to be sent via SMS to customers of service providers giving them pricing information for using a range of roaming services.
+- A notification to be sent via a nominated method of communication to customers of service providers giving them pricing information for using a range of roaming services.
 These services include any that would normally be free in the domestic market, such as receiving a call on a mobile device

 - Spend management tools, including notifications in AUD 100 increments for data usage and notifications at 50, 85 and 100% of included value, if a customer has purchased an included value travel package from their International Roaming Mobile (IMR) service provider